maidsafe/rfcs/proposed/0000-Unified-structured-data.md

 # Unresolved questions

-1. size of StructuredData packet, it would be nice if it were perhaps 512Bytes to have the best chance to fit into a single UDP packet, although not guaranteed.
+1. Size of StructuredData packet, it would be nice if it were perhaps 512Bytes to have the best chance to fit into a single UDP packet, although not guaranteed.
 Means a payload after serialisation of only a few hundred bytes (maybe less)
 2. Version conflicts or out of order updates, will upper layers handle this via a wait condition?